 View List of Internship Sites

 Living in community will be a key aspect of the semester experience.
 MHM will provide several types of housing in downtown Denver that will include interaction with others who are part of MHM’s various programs.
 One option will be Issachar House, a community apartment building that includes local college-age students preparing for community leadership.
 Another option is the Open Door Mansion, two privately-owned homes available to MHM.
 These facilities are readily accessible to mass transit for travel to internships and other destinations in the city.
 There will be a single adult or couple resident at each facility which is well equipped with kitchen facilities.
-Students will be given a stipend for food and will do their own cooking.
+Students will do their own cooking.
 The housing will provide excellent home bases for semester students, as well as places to meet together, hang out, and host speakers.
 Regular discussion and processing of their experience will be a critical part of the program.

 - 12 – 16 credits (course work and internships)